UiL-OTS-labs/four-labs-et/README.md

 have a working version of python2/3 on your path or know how to run the python interpreter another way.

+# Run the experiment
+Make sure you have installed the experiment (see Install experiment below).

+Open a terminal and change to the directory, that contains the python script test.py.

+You can navigate to the folder with a file explorer (nautilus or dolphin).
+Right click somewhere in the folder and look for some option that tells roughly: "open a terminal here".

+Activate the virtual environment.

+- source venv2/bin/activate

+run the experiment:

+- python test.py

+And off you go.

 # Install experiment

 install source tree: